 Along the beachfront, you'll find a wide variety of dining and entertainment options that will help you create memories that will last a lifetime.
 Learn more about this beautiful Melbourne beach, widely regarded as one of the city's best attractions.

 How to Reach St Kilda Beach

-There are many shuttle buses that run from the beach to the Melbourne airport that has to be booked in advance.
+The many shuttle buses that run between the beach and the Melbourne airport require advanced reservations.